puff/EazyDevirt/README.md

 ## Support
 [EazyDevirt] is targeted at version 2022.2 of [Eazfuscator.NET].
 If the version you're trying this tool on is not supported, you will need to add support for it yourself.
-You can take a look at the differences between the branches to see what you need to change.
+You can take a look at the differences between the branches to see what you need to change. \
+The [old-2022](https://github.com/puff/EazyDevirt/tree/old-2022.2) branch supports a different version of 2022.2 than the [main](https://github.com/puff/EazyDevirt/tree/main) branch.
+The [old-2021](https://github.com/puff/EazyDevirt/tree/old-2021) branch supports an unknown version from 2021.

-I won't help you use this program.
+I won't help you update this program for another version.
 But, if you find a bug, feel free to submit an issue.

 ### Credits
 - [void-stack] for the many contributions.